OVAL-Community/OVAL/guidelines/oval-schema-documentation/windows-definitions-schema.rst

     * - last_logon
       - oval-def:EntityStateIntType (0..1)
       - The date and time when the last logon occurred.
 This value is stored as the number of seconds that have elapsed since 00:00:00, January 1, 1970, GMT.
+    * - user
+      - oval-def:EntityStateStringType (0..1)
+      - A string the represents the name of a particular user.
+In Windows, user names are case-insensitive.
+As a result, it is recommended that the case-insensitive operations are used for this entity.
+In a domain environment, users should be identified in the form: "domain\user name".
+For local users use: "computer_name\user_name".
+For built-in accounts on the system, use the user name without a domain.
+    * - group
+      - oval-def:EntityStateStringType (0..1)
+      - A string that represents the name of a particular group.
+In Windows, group names are case-insensitive.
+As a result, it is recommended that the case-insensitive operations are used for this entity.
+In a domain environment, groups should be identified in the form: "domain\group name".
+For local groups use: "computer name\group name".
+For built-in accounts on the system, use the group name without a domain.If the specified user belongs to more than one group, then multiple group elements should exist.
+If the specified user is not a member of a single group, then a single group element should exist with a status of 'does not exist'.
+If there is an error determining the groups that the user belongs to, then a single group element should be included with a status of 'error'.

 ______________